paralax/ColossalOpera/easy/ZZ_vampire_numbers.md

 Easy

+# Tags

+composite numbers, number theory

 # Description

 A vampire number *v* is a number *v=xy* with an even number *n* of digits formed by multiplying a pair of *n*/2-digit numbers (where the digits are taken from the original number in any order) *x* and *y* together.
 Pairs of trailing zeros are not allowed.
 If *v* is a vampire number, then *x* and *y* are called its "fangs."

-Additional information can be found here: http://www.primepuzzles.net/puzzles/puzz_199.htm
+Additional information can be found [here](http://www.primepuzzles.net/puzzles/puzz_199.htm).

 # Input Description